codalotl/goagentbench/README.md

 Agent requirements:
 - The agent MUST implement a CLI mode (noninteractive.
 No GUI; no TUI).
 - The agent SHOULD report token usage and cost (otherwise, you can manually enter it).
-- The agent SHOULD support session resumes.
+- The agent SHOULD support session resumes via CLI.

 ### Agent Guidelines